News

 “It's a matter of making sure that people don't switch off when you think you have something in the bag,” said Frei.
 “In soccer, those things can change in a heartbeat so you have to make sure that especially when you’re on the front foot and you’re playing good football, that you're not too comfortable.”

-From Frei making his 400th appearance at the club, Tacoma Defiance forward Osaze de Rosario earning his First Team debut, Musovski retrieving his fourth goal in four consecutive matches, to Ryan Kent collecting his first two assists for Seattle, there was plenty to celebrate in Saturday night’s overarching victory over St. Louis.
+From Frei making his 400th appearance at the club, Tacoma Defiance forward Osaze de Rosario earning his First Team debut, Musovski recording his fourth goal in four consecutive matches, to Ryan Kent collecting his first two assists for Seattle, there was plenty to celebrate in Saturday night’s overarching victory over St. Louis.

 Schmetzer said it perfectly.